27 January 2022

 Even if you’re receiving just a few hundred dollars, it’s good practice to plan how you’ll spend your red packet money.
 Whether you decide to keep it as spare cash, or to save it for a rainy day, what you do with your ang bao money can give your financial goals a nudge in the right direction.

 Here are some ways you can put your money to good use.
+And, make sure you read to the bottom to stand a chance to win free investing for life!

 If you rack up any poker or mahjong debt over the festive CNY period, you can use your ang bao money to pay back your friends and family.
 Or if you have any high-interest debt, such as credit card debt, you should use it to fast-track your repayments.